webpatser/laravel-countries/README.md

     $ php artisan countries:migration

-It will generate the `<timestamp>_setup_countries_table.php` migration and the CountriesSeeder.php files.
-To make sure the data is seeded insert the following code in the seeds/DatabaseSeeder.php
+It will generate the `<timestamp>_setup_countries_table.php` migration and the `CountriesSeeder.php` seeder.
+To make sure the data is seeded insert the following code in the `seeds/DatabaseSeeder.php`

     //Seed the countries
     $this->call('CountriesSeeder');